Swelling after lens replacement. Rehabilitation after cataract removal

 Characteristics of early complications after surgery

-What vision problems can occur over time?
+What vision problems can arise over time?

 The cornea of the eye is the main component of the refractive system.
 This convex-concave lens, which is no more than one millimeter thick, has 6 transparent layers.